AlluTanmayi-7/VR_Practical_Test/README.md

 # VR_Practical_Test
 **Code Analysis**
 <br>
-Code Analysis is done.It is uploaded in file "CODE".
+Code Analysis is done and it is uploaded in the file "CODE".

 **Practical Test**
 <br>